Helsinki-NLP/OPUS-MT-train/doc/tutorials/low-resource.md

 ## Generate back-translations

-Back-translation requires a moel in the opposite direction.
+Back-translation requires a model in the opposite direction.
 First thing to do is to reverse the data.
 This can be done without generating them from scratch:

 ```
 make SRCLANGS=en TRGLANGS=br reverse-data